-Our Permaculture Design Certificate was recently redesigned based off previous participant feedback, and this is your first opportunity to take advantage of this new material.
-Updates include:
+Our Permaculture Design Certificate was designed based off previous participant feedback, and includes:

-Each of these changes utilize the latest technologies and insights from our instructors for an online course experience that will allow you to thrive.
+Each of these elements utilize the latest technologies and insights from our instructors for a thriving online course experience.

 You will engage with peers through the PDC's program discussion boards, where you can receive and provide feedback and follow each project’s progress.
 You will learn from peers by sharing your own permaculture design plan and viewing other projects from diverse climates and environments.

-The digital resources available for this course are primarily focused on the U.S., but it is possible for international students to succeed.
-It will likely take extra work and effort and significantly increase the amount of time it takes to complete some of the assignments for non-US students.
+The digital resources available for this course are primarily focused on the U.S. We have a framework for guiding international students to finding the information that they will need.
+It will likely take extra work and effort and increase the amount of time it takes to complete some of the assignments for non-US students.
 Previous participants have come from locations all around the world, and have created design plans for sites that ranged in size from urban balconies to 100-acre ranches.
 View examples of previous student projects.

-This online PDC is led by OSU instructor Andrew Millison and Marisha Auerbach, who have benefited thousands of students by sharing insights from 20+ years of experience in permaculture design.
+This online PDC is led by OSU instructors Andrew Millison and Marisha Auerbach, who have benefited thousands of students by sharing insights from 20+ years of experience in permaculture design.

 By learning one-on-one with Andrew, Marisha and their team, you can avoid common mistakes and receive experienced guidance throughout the process.